 I spent that weekend slowly getting to know you through pictures and stories.
-Matt went down to take a shower and I was sitting upstairs with you in your chair watching a muted tv show and listening to the coo coo clock tick.
+Matt went down to take a shower and I was sitting upstairs.
+You were in your chair watching a muted tv show and I was sitting on the couch listening to the coo coo clock tick.
 I knew I couldn't do that for more than a few minutes so I reached over and took a photo album of the shelf.
 I believe I asked you about a picture of a tree and then a pool made from a tarp in the bed of a truck.

 You came to life with stories.
 I began looking forward to visiting and hearing more.